Lili digital bank review

 What should I look out for?Lili offers an attractive account for freelancers, but it’s not without its faults.
 Like most digital banks, there aren’t any other products, which isn’t ideal if you want to keep your accounts under one roof.
 Other disadvantages include:

-- Limited customer support hours.
+- Limited customer support.
 Customer support is only available weekdays from 9 a.m to 7 p.m.
-EST.
+EST. Some customers have complained that Lili doesn’t respond to emails and can be impossible to get ahold of by phone.

 - No interest.
 Unlike most all-in-one digital accounts, you won’t earn any interest on your balance with Lili.